 To Get Clothes

-Stop by the Center for Sexual and Gender Diversity Monday through Friday between 9:00 a.m. and 4:00 p.m. to have a staff take you to the Clothing Transit in 24 Ritenour building , set up an appointment with the Center for Sexual and Gender Diversity by calling 814-863-1248 or email at firstname.lastname@example.org, or request an item through our online system.
+You may stop by the Clothing Transit in 24 Ritenour building during open hours.
+You may also stop by the Center for Sexual and Gender Diversity in LL011 HUB, during our regular hours and let a staff member know that you would like to see what the Clothing Transit has to offer.
+A staff member would be happy to take you there.
+You may also set up an appointment with the Center for Sexual and Gender Diversity by calling 814-863-1248 or email at firstname.lastname@example.org, or request an item through our online system.

 To Give Clothes

-Please drop off any donations at the Center for Sexual and Gender Diversity in LL011 HUB-Robeson Center during normal business hours.
+Please call the Center main line at 814-863-1248 to see if we are currently taking donations, before bringing a donation to the Center.
+If we are taking donations they can be dropped off at the Center for Sexual and Gender Diversity in LL011 HUB-Robeson Center during normal business hours.

 Below you will learn more about the funding that made this new resource and space a possibility for our community.

 Short Biography of Eli Roe

 Eli Roe (who also used his birth name, Miriam) was a student at Penn State from 2013 to 2016, specializing in Rehabilitation and Human Services.
 As a senior in high school, Eli came to realize his transgender identity, and so he knew from personal experience how important it is for trans individuals to be able to express their identity through clothing.
 After Eli’s death in 2016, funds from his estate were given to support the Transgender Clothing Transit at the Center for Sexual and Gender Diversity at Penn State University Park.